auturgy/Mavpixel/README.md

 If `SRx` parameters do not change or stay at 0, Mavpixel cannot talk back to the flight controller.
 Check the telemetry port connections again.

 No luck?
 If necessary Mavpixel can operate on a half-duplex connection.
+See below.

 **Flickering/odd colours - power supply problems**